 Muhlenberg's fall semester in Maastricht is especially designed for students majoring in accounting, business, economics or international studies, but is open to all students meeting programme prerequisites.
-The programme includes a 4 day study trip to Berlin as well as a 2 day trips.
+The programme includes a five-day study trip to Berlin as well as two additional day trips.
 Students take courses offered by Maastricht University, CES and the Muhlenberg resident director.

 For more than 15 years, Muhlenberg College students have been coming to the beautiful and historic city of Maastricht for an exciting fall semester in the heart of Europe!
 The students are always accompanied by a Muhlenberg College Resident Director who teaches one of the mandatory classes and guides the students throughout their stay in Maastricht with practical and academic advice.